-The Rabbi Perry Nussbaum Lecture Series, an annual event at Millsaps.
-Dr. John D. Bower, renal pioneer and friend of the late Nussbaum, endowed in 2008 the lecture series, which is dedicated to men and women who have stood against racial bigotry and religious prejudice.
+The Rabbi Perry Nussbaum Lecture Series is an annual event at Millsaps.
+In 2008, Dr. John D. Bower, renal pioneer and friend of the late Nussbaum, endowed the lecture series, which is dedicated to men and women who have stood against racial bigotry and religious prejudice.

 Friday, April 15, Noon—Gertrude C. Ford Academic Complex, Room 215